Skip to content

 This new script illustrates how exceptions are propagated up the chain of calling functions:

-# a custom exception
+# a proprietary exception

 class MyError(BaseException):